DoWellUXLab/DoWell-Data-Simulator/README.md

-## **DoWell Random Table**
+## **DoWell Data Simulator**

-Welcome to the documentation for the DoWell Random Table API.
+Welcome to the documentation for the DoWell Data Simulator API.
 This API service provides access to a vast database containing up to 10 million numeric data points, each consisting of 8-digit numbers.
 The primary purpose of this API is to offer users the ability to retrieve and utilize large datasets for various testing purposes.

 ### **Introduction:**
-The DoWell Random Table API offers developers a convenient and efficient means of accessing randomized numeric data for testing and analysis.
+The DoWell Data Simulator API offers developers a convenient and efficient means of accessing randomized numeric data for testing and analysis.
 Whether you're a software engineer, data scientist, or quality assurance professional, our API provides the necessary tools to access and manipulate vast datasets with ease.

 ### **Key Features:**
 - Access to up to 10 million numeric data points.